AustinIOI/AustinIOI/README.md

 - **Happy to offer consulting services！**
 - **Open to academic collaborations and :) friendship!**
 - **Or just open source connections!
-Would be very happy if we could work together on Golang, Cloud Infrastructure & Cloud Native or Machine Learning!**
+Would be very happy if we could work together on Cloud Infrastructure & Cloud Native or Machine Learning!**
 - **Interested in my projects?
 Want to chat about new ideas?
 Need some help?
 Feel free to connect me!**

 ---